chengivan2/tiktok-saver/README.md

 # TikTok Saver

-TikTok Saver is a premium, high-performance web application designed for downloading TikTok videos without watermarks.
+TikTok Saver is a web application designed for downloading TikTok videos without watermarks.

 The application leverages a robust, zero-dependency backend integration with the Apify API to ensure maximum stability and speed.